Quantum coherence from Kirkwood-Dirac nonclassicality, some bounds, and operational interpretation: Some bounds

-Next, recall that the KD-nonclassicality coherence captures the noncommutativity between the state $\varrho$ and the projection-valued measure $\{\Pi_a\}$ associated with incoherent orthonormal basis $\{\ket{a}\}$, i.e., there is a subset of $\{a\}$ such that $[\Pi_a,\varrho]\neq 0$.
-Such noncommutativity must lead to uncertainty of outcomes of the measurement described by the projection-valued measure $\{\Pi_a\}$ over the state $\varrho$.
+Next, recall that the KD-nonclassicality coherence $C_{\rm KD}^{\rm NCl}(\varrho;\{\Pi_a\})$ captures the noncommutativity between the state $\varrho$ and the rank-1 PVM $\{\Pi_a\}$ associated with the incoherent orthonormal basis $\{\ket{a}\}$, i.e., there is a subset of $\{a\}$ such that $[\Pi_a,\varrho]\neq 0$.
+Such noncommutativity must lead to uncertainty of outcomes of the measurement described by the PVM basis $\{\Pi_a\}$ over the state $\varrho$.
 Since the measurement uncertainty must also take into account the classical uncertainty originating from the statistical mixing in the preparation of the state $\varrho$ when it is not pure, the measurement uncertainty must somehow give another upper bound to the KD-nonclassicality coherence.
-The following proposition corroborate the above intuition.\\ {\bf Proposition 2}.
-The KD-nonclassicality coherence of a quantum state $\varrho$ on a Hilbert space $\mathcal{H}$ with a finite dimension $d$ relative to the incoherent orthonormal basis $\{\ket{a}\}$ of $\mathcal{H}$ is upper bounded by the uncertainty of the outcomes of measurement described by the projection-valued measure $\{\Pi_a\}$ over the state $\varrho$ as
+The following proposition corroborates the above intuition.\\ {\bf Proposition 2}.
+The KD-nonclassicality coherence of a quantum state $\varrho$ on a Hilbert space $\mathcal{H}$ with a finite dimension $d$ relative to an incoherent orthonormal basis $\{\ket{a}\}$ of $\mathcal{H}$ is upper bounded by the uncertainty of the outcomes of measurement described by the PVM $\{\Pi_a\}$ over the state $\varrho$ as